Pylons/deform/docs/glossary.rst

    resource registry
       An attribute of a Deform form which maps :term:`widget requirement` declarations made by widgets to relative file paths.
-Useful to obtain all the CSS and/or Javascript resources required by all the widgets in a concrete form rendering.
+Useful to obtain all the CSS and/or JavaScript resources required by all the widgets in a concrete form rendering.
 See also :ref:`get_widget_resources`.

    widget requirement
-      A sequence of tuples attached to a widget object representing the *logical* Javascript and/or CSS requirements of the widget.
+      A sequence of tuples attached to a widget object representing the *logical* JavaScript and/or CSS requirements of the widget.
       See also :ref:`specifying_widget_requirements`.

    sequence